|

 - Patients

-may not check before each office visit if their PCP is with the Insurance
+are not required to check first before each office visit if their PCP is with in the Insurance

 with the insurance company, they tend to notify the insured with the